-Connect Well Social Prescribing Grants Round 3: Support for Housebound People is now open
+Connect Well Social Prescribing Grant Round 4: Healthy Diet and Active Lives is now open

-Deadline for applications is 9am Monday 17th September 2018 applications received after that time will not be accepted.
+Deadline for applications is 9am Monday 5th November 2018.
+Applications received after this time and date will not be accepted.

 About the grants